Interesting Links

 Most travel writers I know work in the reverse order.
 Sometimes I miss “the big thing” but I seldom feel cheated for what I have found gives me a deeper insight into the reality and uniqueness of the place.

-In the course of my later research I am often seeking the right example from history to illustrate a point – and it was in this way that I came to this fantastic page on General George S. Patton.
+In the course of my later research I am often seeking the right example from history to illustrate a point – and it was in this way that I came to this page on General George S. Patton.

 As most people know only what Hollywood has depicted of the great man, I thought my readers would also enjoy getting to know the real person and his passionate accumulation and use of knowledge.